beejjorgensen/bgc/src/bgc_part_0300_functions.md

 ## Function Prototypes {#prototypes}

-So if you recall back in the ice age a few sections ago, I mentioned that you had to define the function before you used it, otherwise the compiler wouldn't know about it ahead of time, and would bomb out with an error.
+[i[Function prototypes]]So if you recall back in the ice age a few sections ago, I mentioned that you had to define the function before you used it, otherwise the compiler wouldn't know about it ahead of time, and would bomb out with an error.

 This isn't quite strictly true.
 You can notify the compiler in advance that you'll be using a function of a certain type that has a certain